-FFOPTYPE indicates whether the 2019 outpatient visit is the "stem" or "leaf" of a flat fee group.
+FFOPTYPE indicates whether the 2020 outpatient visit is the "stem" or "leaf" of a flat fee group.
 A stem (records with FFOPTYPE = 1) is the initial medical service (event) which is followed by other medical events that are covered under the same flat fee payment.
 The leaves of the flat fee group (records with FFOPTYPE = 2) are those medical events that are tied back to the initial medical event (the stem) in the flat fee group.
 These "leaf" records have their expenditure variables set to zero.
 For the outpatient visits that are not part of a flat fee payment, the FFOPTYPE is set to -1, "INAPPLICABLE."

-Counts of Flat Fee Events that Cross Years (FFBEF19, FFT0T20)
+Counts of Flat Fee Events that Cross Years (FFBEF20, FFT0T21)

-As described above, a flat fee payment covers multiple events and the multiple events could span multiple years.
-For situations where the outpatient visit occurred in 2019 as a part of a group of events, and some of the events occurred before or after 2019, counts of the known events are provided on the outpatient visit record.
-Variables indicating events that occurred before or after 2019 are as follows:
+As described in "Definition of Flat Fee Payments", a flat fee payment covers multiple events and the multiple events could span multiple years.
+For situations where the outpatient visit occurred in 2020 as a part of a group of events, and some of the events occurred before or after 2020, counts of the known events are provided on the outpatient visit record.
+Variables indicating events that occurred before or after 2020 are as follows:

-FFBEF19 - total number of pre-2019 events in the same flat fee group as the 2019 outpatient visit.
+FFBEF20 - total number of pre-2020 events in the same flat fee group as the 2020 outpatient visit.
 This count would not include the 2019 outpatient visit(s).

-FFTOT20 - the number of 2020 outpatient visits expected to be in the same flat fee group as the outpatient visit record that occurred in 2019.
+FFTOT21 - the number of 2021 outpatient visits expected to be in the same flat fee group as the outpatient visit record that occurred in 2020.

-If there are no 2018 events on the file, FFBEF19 will be omitted.
-Likewise, if there are no 2020 events on the file, FFTOT20 will be omitted.
+If there are no 2019 events on the file, FFBEF20 will be omitted.
+Likewise, if there are no 2021 events on the file, FFTOT21 will be omitted.
 If there are no flat fee data related to the records in this file, FFEEIDX and FFOPTYPE will be omitted as well.
 Please note that the crosswalk in this document lists all possible flat fee variables.

-2.5.5.3 Caveats of Flat Fee Groups
+Caveats of Flat Fee Groups

-There are 309 outpatient visits that are identified as being part of a flat fee payment group.
+There are 266 outpatient visits that are identified as being part of a flat fee payment group.
 In general, every flat fee group should have an initial visit (stem) and at least one subsequent visit (leaf).
 There are some situations where this is not true.
-For some of these flat fee groups, the initial visit reported occurred in 2019 but the remaining visits that were part of this flat fee group occurred in 2020.
-In this case, the 2019 flat fee group represented on this file would consist of one event (the stem).
-The 2019 events that are part of this flat fee group are not represented on the file.
-Similarly, the household respondent may have reported a flat fee group where the initial visit began in 2018 but subsequent visits occurred during 2019.
-In this case, the initial visit would not be represented on the file.
-This 2019 flat fee group would then only consist of one or more leaf records and no stem.
+For some of these flat fee groups, the initial visit reported occurred in 2020 but the remaining visits that were part of this flat fee group occurred in 2021.
+In this case, the 2020 flat fee group represented on this file would consist of one event (the stem).
+The 2021 events that are part of this flat fee group are not represented on the file.
+Similarly, the household respondent may have reported a flat fee group where the initial visit would not be represented on the file.
+This 2020 flat fee group would then only consist of one or more leaf records and no stem.
 Another reason for which a flat fee group would not have a stem and at least one leaf record is that the stem or leaves could have been reported as different event types.
 Outpatient and office-based medical provider visits are the only two event types allowed in a single flat fee group.
 The stem may have been reported as an outpatient department visit and the leaves may have been reported as office-based medical provider visits.
 Please note that the crosswalk in this document lists all possible flat fee variables.